otterscan/otterscan-book/src/api-docs/ots-api.md

 Returns:

 - `string` containing the hexadecimal-formatted error blob or simply a "0x" if the transaction was successfully executed.
-It is returns "0x" if it failed with no revert reason or out of gas, make sure to analyze this return value together with the transaction success/fail result.
+It returns "0x" if it failed with no revert reason or out of gas, so make sure to analyze this return value together with the transaction success/fail result.

-Example: get the revert reason of a random transaction spotted in the wild to Uniswap V3.
+Example: get the revert reason of a random Uniswap v3 transaction spotted in the wild.

 Request: